Member FAQs

 As a Sponsoring Physiotherapist, am I able to leave my Sponsored Physiotherapist alone in the clinic and just check in and monitor them a couple of times a week as long as I am available to them?

 No, as a Sponsoring Physiotherapist you must not leave the Sponsored Physiotherapist alone in the clinic.
 The sponsor arrangement is not the same as supervision.
 A sponsor signs on as a peer mentor to a physiotherapist in order for that physiotherapist to meet “Practicing Sponsored” registration requirements.
-As per the agreement, the sponsor must be working at the same location and be available onsite for the first 30 days.
+As per the agreement, the sponsor must be working at the same location and be available onsite for the first two weeks of the Residency.
 They may then make written application to the Board to vary the onsite requirement.
 (Refer to the Guidelines for Sponsoring Physiotherapists)

 What are the key responsibilities of a Sponsor?